ciselab/CPS_repo_mining/analysis/grbl.md

 - Fixed the reporting of spindle state.
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Mostly code formatting, more comemnts added and some pin operations changed.

 ## Commit #44
 ### Hash